vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 |image36|

-Table listing metadata from each asset and grid level involved in the process.
+Table B2 lists from each asset and grid level involved in the process.
 The bounding box for each layer is extracted as its geometry.

+*Table B2.
+Description of attributes of mesa — tbl_asset_group*
 +-----------------------------------+----------------------------------+
 | **Attribute name**                | **Description**                  |
 +===================================+==================================+